Aprea Therapeutics Reports Third Quarter 2022 Financial Results and Provides Update on Business Operations

 - Cash and cash equivalents: As of

-September 30, 2020, the Company had $101.1 million of cash and cash equivalents compared to $130.1 million of cash and cash equivalents as of December 31, 2019.
-The Company expects cash burn for the full year 2020 to be between $35.0 million $40.0 million.
-The Company believes its cash and cash equivalents as of September 30, 2020 will be sufficient to meet its current projected operating requirements into 2023.
+September 30, 2022, the Company had $33.1 million of cash and cash equivalents compared to $53.1 million of cash and cash equivalents as of December 31, 2021.
+The Company believes its cash and cash equivalents as of September 30, 2022 will be sufficient to meet its current projected operating requirements through the end of 2023.

-- General and Administrative (G&A) expenses: G&A expenses were $3.5 million for the quarter ended September 30, 2020, compared to $2.3 million for the comparable period in 2019.
-The increase in G&A expenses was primarily due to increased non-cash stock-based compensation expense resulting from the acceleration of vesting of all outstanding stock options and restricted stock units in connection with the acquisition of Atrin in
+- General and Administrative (G&A) expenses: G&A expenses were $3.1 million for the quarter ended September 30, 2022, compared to $3.4 million for the comparable period in 2021.
+The decrease in G&A expenses was primarily due to decreased non-cash stock-based compensation expense resulting from the acceleration of vesting of all outstanding stock options and restricted stock units in connection with the acquisition of Atrin in

 The Company may use, and intends to use, its investor relations website at https://ir.aprea.com/ as a means of disclosing material nonpublic information and for complying with its disclosure obligations under Regulation FD.